bamcis-io/AWSLambda.Common/README.md

 This defaults the records in the `firehoseEvent` object to be of type `KinesisFirehoseRecord`.

-After performing the transform return a 'KinesisFirehoseTransformResponse' constructed with an `IEnumerable<KinesisFirehoseTranformationRecord>`.
+After performing the transform return a `KinesisFirehoseTransformResponse` constructed with an `IEnumerable<KinesisFirehoseTranformationRecord>`.
 Each `KinesisFirehoseTranformationRecord` represents the transform of a single `KinesisFirehoseRecord`.
 An overall example of a Lambda function tranformation might look like the following.
 This transformation takes JSON data in a Kinesis Stream and converts it to CSV.

     public KinesisFirehoseTransformResponse Exec(KinesisFirehoseEvent request, ILambdaContext context)
     {